bridrod/Nagios/check-vsphere-lun-multipath-README.md

 ## How it works
 It uses ESXCLI from VMware vSphere Perl SDK, to pull information related to disks found and check multipath policy set.

 If a CRITICAL alert is given, you will need to investigate the multipath setting coming from the host/array reporting the issue.
 Remember, multipathing is done per datastore, per host.
-So, once you know the array and the host in question, then it will be easier to pinpoint the datastore with wrong multipathing.
+So, once you know the array and the host in question, then it will be easier to pinpoint the datastore with wrong multipathing policy.

 ## Requirements
 VMware vSphere Perl SDK.
 Tested with v5.5.0 through v6.7.0;

 **Note:** This is a linux script tested under openSUSE and Ubuntu distros

-Requires **grep**, **awk**, **tail**, **cut** and **sed**:
+Requires **grep**, **awk**, **tail**, **cut** and **sed**

 ## Usage
     ./check-vsphere-lun-multipath.sh -H|--hostname -u|--username USERNAME -p|--password PASSWORD